dy/piezo/docs/r&d.md

   + No-keywords removes English language bias, allowing real i18 code.
   + It frees user from caring about variable name conflict. `in`, `from`, `if`, `for`, `at` can be useful variable bits.
   + JS keywords are ridiculous: they block many good names pushing user use marginal names.
+  + keywords play role of comments anyways.
+It's better to put freeword explanation into comments rather than pollute language.

 ## [x] Import no-keyword? @ 'math#floor';